joe-crick/can-data-context/readme.md

 # Can Data Context

-This component creates a data context you can utilize to run a series of filters over a data source, while still providing a semantic stache view for the data.
+This CanJS component creates a data context you can utilize to run a series of filters over a data source, while still providing a semantic stache view for the data.
 The component is view agnostic.
 It merely provides a wrapper around the view that enables the manipulation of the data used by the view.
 This makes it easy to add functionality to the view like: